Giga-Green Giga-Green

 Before you start

-Are you going to certify one environment for FCI and CUI or two different environments, one for each at their respective levels?
+Are you going to certify one environment for FCI and CUI, or two different environments, one for each at their respective levels?

 What technologies can you do without?
 What technologies are mission critical?